 Cattle auction car parks aren’t the kind of place where I’d have expected to pick a girl up, but there I was at the ticket machine waiting for a young woman in a brown raincoat to finish, when she turned to me with an exasperated look.
 “I’m sorry, I just got a new car and I can’t remember its number plate.”

 I smiled.
 “I have that problem too!”
-I pulled out a business card and turned it over to show my registration.
+Pulling out a business card, I turned it over to show my registration.

 I laughed but the irony seemed to pass her by.
 “Tuesdays and Fridays usually, when there’s no auction on.”

 “I only come when the auction’s on normally, I help lead the animals.”
 She spread her hands out wide.
 “Did you know a bull’s erect penis is thirty-eight inches long?”

 I felt myself blushing but she said it as casually as if she were remarking on the weather.
 “Er, no, that’s … that’s very long.”

 She smiled and shook my hand.
 “I’m pleased to meet you.
 My name’s Sandy.”